 The second thing you need to do is add DuckDuckGo as an organic search source in Google Analytics.
 To do this, you need head to admin –> tracking info –> organic search sources.
 Once you get there, you can add DuckDuckGo like this.

 How to Test if this is Working?

 The most precise way to test to see if you got Google Analytics to work is to use the real-time data report in Google Analytics.
 Perform a search on DuckDuckGo and go to your site from their results.
 If you see the visit marked as organic, you are all set!
 This picture below illustrates that duckduckgo.com is in fact organic in the medium report.

 How DuckDuckGo is Different from Google?

 The main difference between DuckDuckGo and Google comes down to user privacy.
 DuckDuckGo search engine does not track your searches unlike Google and other search engines.
 What I mean by this is that Google and Bing mine your search behavior to serve targeted ads to you.
 There is nothing wrong with that, but DuckDuckGo was created to protect user data as their search online.
-You might not notice this, but Google can show personalized searches for you on topics that they feel best serve your intent.
-Again, there is nothing wrong with that, but you might have a slightly distorted view on the web if you have a filter that might show you results on topics you only want to see.
+You might not notice this, but Google can show personalized searches for you on topics that they feel best to serve your intent.
+Again, there is nothing wrong with that, but you might have a slightly distorted view of the web if you have a filter that might show you results on topics you only want to see.
 If you are interested in learning more about this, you can check this out.

 Why Does Google Analytics List DuckDuckGo as Referral Traffic?

 The reason that this is the case is that this search engine is HTTPS encrypted with its URL.
 That means the keywords that you type in do not pass over to another party.
 Since that is the case, GA defaults this as a referral visit from the source which is DDG.

-The best part about these steps is that you do not need a developer to add them.
+The best part of these steps is that you do not need a developer to add them.
 You do need to have access to Google Analytics and have the ability to make the changes above.
 This search engine has a lot of great features that will enrich your experience.